Shopify/rbi-central/README.md

 See the index [validation schema](schema.json) for more details.

+### Writing Annotations

+#### Missing methods and shims

+It is possible to allow necessary shims for non-existing runtime definitions by using comment tags:

+* `@missing_method` to indicate that a method is delegated to another receiver using `method_missing`
+* `@shim` to indicate that a definition doesn't actually exist at runtime but is needed to allow type checking

 ### Pulling annotations

 To pull relevant gem annotations into your project, run Tapioca's [`annotations` command](https://github.com/Shopify/tapioca#pulling-rbi-annotations-from-remote-sources) inside your project: